davidgtonge/backbone_query/README.md

 ```

 ### $size
-Assumes the model property is an array and only returns models the model property's length matches the supplied values
+Assumes the model property has a length (i.e. is either an array or a string).
+Only returns models the model property's length matches the supplied values

 ```js
 MyCollection.query({ colors: {$size:2 } });